 Makgadikgadi Pans National Park boasts one of the biggest salt flats on the planet, the only remnant of a colossal prehistoric lake bigger than Switzerland.
 Littered with fossils and Stone Age artefacts, the Makgadikgadi is an enchanted landscape where many a celebrity and rock star have gone to escape everyday life and be humbled by its infinite expanse.
 Other than thrilling quad biking (ATV) excursions, a few Makgadikgadi safari camps also offer an unforgettable night’s sleep-out on the pans under the stars.

-Adding a Fly-in Safari to Angola – Brand New for 2020!
+Adding a Fly-in Safari to Angola

 The Zebra Migration